ArmandoDavid0011/Juegos-2D-Python_C-_-Snake_Pixeles2D/index.md

-## Welcome to GitHub Pages
+## Bienvenido a mi proyecto

-You can use the [editor on GitHub](https://github.com/ArmandoDavid0011/Proyecto-Game.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+You can use the [editor on GitHub](https://github.com/ArmandoDavid0011/Proyecto-Game.github.io/edit/gh-pages/index.md) Universidad Interamericana para el desarrollo

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.